-- 1. Using secondary injection test equipment, apply and measure the rated voltage to each voltage transformer input in turn. - 2.
+- 1. Apply rated voltage to each voltage transformer input in turn - 2.
 Check its magnitude using a multimeter or test set readout.
-Check this value against the value displayed on the HMI panel (usually in MEASUREMENTS 1 column). - 3.
+The corresponding reading can then be checked in the MEASUREMENTS 1 column. - 3.
 Record the value displayed.
 The measured voltage values will either be in primary or secondary Volts.
-If the Local Values cell in the MEASURE'T SETUP column is set to Primary, the values displayed should be equal to the applied voltage multiplied by the corresponding voltage transformer ratio (set in the CT AND VT RATIOS column).
+If the Local Values cell in the MEASURE'T SETUP column is set to Primary, the values displayed should be equal to the applied voltage multiplied by the corresponding voltage transformer ratio (set in the CT AND VT RATIOS column) as shown below.
 If the Local Values cell is set to Secondary, the value displayed should be equal to the applied voltage.